HardAndHeavy/hardandheavy/README.md

 # HardAndHeavy

-**I'm Grig — an architect who builds independent systems: in music, in life, in code.**
+**I'm HardAndHeavy — an architect who builds independent systems: in music, in life, in code.**

 **Mission**: Building a digital autarky — a self-sufficient foundation you fully control, where you can launch any product without asking anyone's permission.